 May 14-16 & October 8-10, 2014

 This course was created to teach my signature techniques but also to provide insight into my method of working, with an emphasis on nurturing each participant's exploration of their own artistic expression and development of an individual creative voice.
 We all want to make art that is meaningful, emotional and that tells a story.
 My intention for this course is to facilitate that ability.
+I emphasize the teaching of ideas, not just techniques.

 We'll begin this 3-day intensive class using my multi-stage method of working with polymer clay.
 Starting with a discussion of form, we'll use layering and other construction techniques to make our jewelry elements, then introduce texture, utilizing molds and everyday objects in unique ways as tools for impressing designs onto polymer.